First Identification of a CMB Lensing Signal Produced by $1.5$ Million Galaxies at $z\sim$4: Constraints on Matter Density Fluctuations at High Redshift: Discussions

 The HSC SSP survey will be completed by the end of 2021, which will cover $\sim$1,400 deg$^2$ of the sky and provide the GOLDRUSH sample three times as large as the one used in this paper.
 The Advanced Atacama Cosmology Telescope Polarimeter (AdvACT) recently released the temperature and polarization maps much deeper than {\it Planck}, and will increase sensitivity in coming years \cite{Aiola:2020,Darwish:2020}.
 Combining these data sets, we can significantly improve the signal-to-noise ratios of the lensing and clustering signals.
+In addition, the beam size of AdvACT is much smaller than {\it Planck}, which will improve systematics in CMB lensing measurements at small scales.
+This will enables to perform better measurements of 1-halo term.
 Moreover, in the near future, optical and near-infrared (O-NIR) programs of the Rubin Observatory Legacy Survey of Space and Time (LSST) \cite{LSST:2009} and the Nancy Grace Roman Space Telescope \cite{Spergel:2015} will provide much larger and cleaner LBG samples by their deeper and redder imaging.
 Spectroscopic observations planned with Roman will enable us to evaluate completeness and purity of the LBG samples.
-On the CMB side, Simons Observatory \cite{Ade:2019} and CMB-S4 \cite{Abazajian:2019} are scheduled to be deployed at around the same time as the O-NIR surveys start.
+On the CMB side, Simons Observatory \cite{Ade:2019} and CMB-S4 \cite{Abazajian:2019}, which will provide much deeper data compared to AdvACT while keeping the beam size, are scheduled to be deployed at around the same time as the O-NIR surveys start.
 The combination of these data sets will allow us to extend precision cosmology studies via the structure growth from high ($z\sim 4-6$) to low redshift ($z<1$) \cite{Wilson2019}.
 The structure growth measurement at such a high redshift may enable us to explore a non-standard cosmological model that can resolve the $H_0$ tension such as an early dark energy model \cite{DiValentino:2021}.
+In fact, \citet{Klypin:2021} showed that halo clustering at $z\sim4$ ($z\sim6$) can be suppressed by $\sim20\%$ ($\sim30\%$) by early dark energy.
+Thus measurements of the high-redshift large scale structure can be one of the important probes for cosmology beyond the concordance model.